 HPV can cause normal cells on infected skin or mucous membranes to turn abnormal.
 Most of the time, you cannot see or feel these cell changes.
 In most cases, the body fights off HPV naturally and the infected cells then go back to normal.
 Sometimes, low-risk types of HPV can cause visible changes that take the form of genital warts.
 If a high-risk HPV infection is not cleared by the immune system, it can linger for many years and turn abnormal cells into cancer over time.
 About 10% of women with high-risk HPV on their cervix will develop long-lasting HPV infections that put them at risk for cervical cancer.
 Similarly, when high-risk HPV lingers and infects the cells of the penis, anus, vulva, or vagina, it can cause cancer in those areas.
 But these cancers are much less common than cervical cancer.

 Approximately 20 million Americans are currently infected with HPV, and another 6.2 million people become newly infected each year.
 At least 50% of sexually active men and women acquire genital HPV infection at some point in their lives.
 About 1% of sexually active adults in the U.S. have genital warts at any one time.
-The American Cancer Society estimates that in 2008, 11,070 women will be diagnosed with cervical cancer in the U.S.

 Certain populations may be at higher risk for HPV-related cancers, such as gay and bisexual men, and individuals with weak immune systems (including those who have HIV/AIDS).